 By raising the issue of multilingualism and internationalization in higher education in the fields of teaching and research practices, this panel aims to describe different models and practices assumed by language diversity in various academic settings.
-In the context of a multilingual Europe, the question is whether OLON (One Language Only) / ALAT (One Language transfers of good scientific practice, whatever the intrinsic value At A Time) or ALAST (All Languages At the Same Time) / ALAT (All Languages at All Times) represents an opportunity, and which of these two options constitutes a burden in the fields of internationalization of science, knowledge implementation diffusion, and research collaboration - evaluation.
+In the context of a multilingual Europe, the guestion is whether OLON (One Language Only) / ALAT (One Language (All Languages at All Times) represents an opportunity, and which of these two options constitutes a burden in the fields of internationalization of science, knowledge implementation diffusion, and research collaboration - evaluation.